antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 * We'll expose concepts that might not be available on all .NET platforms.
 * We generally make them individual packages that you have to explicitly reference.
-* In rare cases, individual members might throw.
+* In rare cases, individual members might throw exceptions.

 The goal is to make .NET Standard-based libraries as powerful and as expressive as possible while making sure you're aware of cases where you take dependencies